 Ms. Jayne began her dance training at age 3 in Titusville, FL.
 There she became a company dancer with Edith Royal of the Royal School of Dance in Orlando, FL.
 While dancing in the Royal Company ,she performed with Denise Jackson & Greg Huffman of the Joffrey Ballet, Suzanne Farrell & Sean Lavery of the New York City Ballet as well as Russell Saltzback of the Joffrey Ballet.
 Ms. Jayne was also a dancer in the Easter Parade at Walt Disney World and was selected at age 9 to perform on the hit national television show "Bozo".
 She has also performed in Nutcracker, Hansel and Gretel, The Emperors Clothes and several Evening of Ballet performances.
 Ms.Jayne has also taken several master classes with Gus Giordano and Russell Saltzback of the Joffrey Ballet as well as additional classes in New York City and Paris, France.
 After moving to Mobile approx. 16 years ago, she became a Cheerleader Director for the Mobile Youth Football Conference as well as coaching several cheerleading teams where she helped earn several cheerleading competition wins.
 Ms. Jayne is also company assistant to Ms. Michelle in the Broadway South Dance Company.

 Lauren Michelle Weaver began dancing at the age of three, and began competing at the age of five.
-She studied ballet, jazz, tap and lyrical dance at Sheffield’s School of the Dance.
+She studied ballet, jazz, tap and lyrical dance at Sheffield's School of the Dance.
 She has had the privilege of participating in a number of national competitions in places such as New York, Las Vegas, Orlando, and Los Angeles where she had the opportunity to perform and dance with Chita Rivera, Liza Minnelli, Paula Abdul, Wade Robson, and many other dance legends.
 Individually, she received many dance scholarships and titles through dance organizations such as: Tremaine Dance Conventions, New York City Dance Alliance, West Coast Dance Explosion, Company Dance, and LA Dance Force.
 She was a member of the dance team at the University of South Alabama for 3 years where they have been ranked as one of the top dance teams in the nation.
-She has choreographed dances that have competed in competitions receiving first place and special judges awards.
-In addition to dance, she was also a cheerleader at Murphy High School where she was captain and named an All-Star.
+She has choreographed dances that have competed in competitions receiving first place, highest score, top choreography, and numerous special judges awards.
+She has also judged for the dance competition, Dance Magic Inc. She was one of the choreographers for Distinguished Young Women's "Rock The Runway" benefit.
+In addition to dance, she was a cheerleader at Murphy High School where she was captain and named an All-Star.
 Her choreography has won many local, regional, and national top awards.

 Glen Jenkins has been involved in dance, voice, and piano the majority of his life.
 He was a 1998 recipient of the Alabama State Piano Sonatina Scholarship allowing him to perform with the Alabama State Symphony at age 18.
 Turning his focus to dance, Glen is a former "Mr. Dance America 2001", former principal dancer with "Souletry Performance Ensemble" out of Panama City, principal dancer with "Alabama Contemporary Dance Company", dancer for the Nationally Televised "America’s Junior Miss Scholarship Program", and Finalist to "Mr. Senior West Coast Dance Explosion" held in Las Vegas.
 He has performed with artists such as "Third Phaze", Billy Gilman and worked along side of choreographers Bradley Taylor, DJ Guthrie, Nick Watkins, and Dena Rizzo.
 His performance credits include extensive roles in many musicals including "CATS", "Oklahoma", "Fantastics", "Best Little Whore House in Texas", & "Fiddler on the Roof" just to name a few.
 Glen has been a guest Teacher/Choreographer for studios & organizations across the United States.
 His choreography has won him numerous awards and has been featured on ESPN & Oxygen cable networks.
 He is currently performing with the "Eastern Shore Choral Society" and is on staff as a Judge and Master Teacher with "Masquerade National Dance Competition" and "Fire & Ice National Talent Competition".
 Glen’s former dancers can be seen in many collegiate dance lines, in national commercials for Target, Old Navy, JC Penny, Gap, performing in Las Vegas/Disney World, and along side Chris Judd on the WE TV series "Dirty Dancing".
 Glen is also member of "Dance Teachers United".